-This section isn't completely necessary so if you don't have any; you can exclude this section.
-Otherwise this is a great opportunity to make yourself stand out by including any unique hobbies you may have.
+This section isn't completely necessary so if you don't have any or don't have the space, you can exclude this section.
+Otherwise this is a great opportunity to make yourself noticeable by including any unique hobbies or out-of-work achievements you have.

 References are available upon request.